Caribbean Institute for Meteorology and Hydrology: History

-In 1951 the British Caribbean Meteorological Service was established to promote and co-ordinate regional activities in the fields of meteorology and allied sciences, to provide support and advice to governments in dealing with issues of an international nature affecting weather and climate and to represent the regional meteorological community's interests at the international level.
+In 1951 the British Caribbean Meteorological Service was established to promote and co-ordinate regional activities in the fields of meteorology and allied sciences, to provide support and advice to governments in dealing with issues of an international nature affecting weather and climate, and to represent the regional meteorological community's interests at the international level.
 With the dissolution of the West Indies Federation in 1962, the Caribbean Meteorological Service (CMS) was formed in 1963.
 In 1973, the CMS became the Caribbean Meteorological Organisation (CMO) following the independence of several member states.

 Memberships

-The CIMH is formed by 16 current and former British colonies in the Caribbeans:
+The CIMH consists of 16 current or former British colonies in the Caribbean region:

 Function

-The CIMH, originally the Caribbean Meteorological Institute, provides training for the region's weather observers and technicians, weather forecasters, specialists in hydrology, agrometeorology and other related disciplines.
+The CIMH, originally the Caribbean Meteorological Institute, provides training for the region's weather observers and technicians, weather forecasters, and specialists in hydrology, agrometeorology, and other related disciplines.

 The CIMH provides training to the Bachelor of Science degree in Meteorology in cooperation with the University of the West Indies at Cave Hill.

 The CIMH also serves as the CMO's research and climate centre, as well as the regional instrument calibration and maintenance centre.

 CIMH issues also the Caribbean Precipitation Outlook, a three-month seasonal forecast for the region.